MicrosoftDocs/windows-dev-docs/uwp/gaming/e2e.md

 Welcome to the Windows game development guide!

+> [!NOTE]
+> Before investing time developing a game based on the UWP framework, please note that UWP is no longer under active development.
+Further, UWP based games are no longer accepted in the Xbox Store.

 This guide provides an end-to-end collection of the resources and information you'll need to develop a Universal Windows Platform (UWP) game.
 An English (US) version of this guide is available in [PDF](https://download.microsoft.com/download/9/C/9/9C9D344F-611F-412E-BB01-259E5C76B17F/Windev_Game_Dev_Guide_Oct_2017.pdf) format.

 ## Introduction to game development for the Universal Windows Platform (UWP)

-When you create a Windows game, you have the opportunity to reach millions of players worldwide across PC and Xbox One.
-With Xbox on Windows, Xbox Live, cross-device multiplayer, an amazing gaming community, and powerful new features like the Universal Windows Platform (UWP) and DirectX 12, Windows games thrill players of all ages and genres.
-The Universal Windows Platform (UWP) delivers compatibility for your game across Windows devices with a common API for PC and and Xbox One, along with tools and options to tailor your game to each device experience.

 This guide provides an end-to-end collection of information and resources that will help you as you develop your game.
 The sections are organized according to the stages of game development, so you'll know where to look for information when you need it.

-If you're new to developing games on Windows or Xbox, the [Getting started](getting-started.md) guide might be where you want to start off.
+If you're new to developing games on Windows, the [Getting started](getting-started.md) guide might be where you want to start off.
 The [Game development resources](#game-development-resources) section also provides a high-level survey of documentation, programs, and other resources that are helpful when creating a game.
 If you want to start by looking at some UWP code instead, see [Game samples](#game-samples).

 ## Game development resources

 From documentation to developer programs, forums, blogs, and samples, there are many resources available to help you on your game development journey.
 Here's a roundup of resources to know about as you begin developing your Windows game.

 > [!NOTE]
 > Some features are managed through various programs.
 This guide covers a broad range of resources, so you might find that some resources are inaccessible depending on the program you're in, or your specific development role.
-Examples are links that resolve to `developer.xboxlive.com`, `forums.xboxlive.com`, `xdi.xboxlive.com`, or the Game Developer Network (GDN).
 For information about partnering with Microsoft, see [Developer programs](#developer-programs).

 ### Game development documentation